AlbusDracoSam/PM-Tweet/README.md

   5. Finally your golden idea...

 ## Reference
-Inspired by the article [Rodolfo Ferro](https://www.codementor.io/@ferrorodolfo/sentiment-analysis-on-trump-s-tweets-using-python-pltbvb4xr)
+Inspired by the article <a href="https://www.codementor.io/@ferrorodolfo/sentiment-analysis-on-trump-s-tweets-using-python-pltbvb4xr" target="_blank">Rodolfo Ferro</a>

  Thank You!
 Have a great day 😄